The Most Underrated Kitchen-Reno Budget Saver: Used Cabinets

 Purveyors of old cupboards generally fall into two buckets: individual sellers and bigger operations like salvage yards, nonprofits, and antiques stores.
 Chicagoan India Shannon of Apartment 528 turns to the former to find the ’80s hardware-less cabinets she loves to reimagine, specifically Craigslist and Facebook Marketplace.
 It doesn’t hurt to scroll OfferUp and eBay, too.

 Deals abound—in fact you might come across listings where the cabinetry is free or close to it.
 Shannon bought a set of 10 wall and base units for just $60, while British creative Caroline Briggs snagged a Victorian glass storage cabinet, some drawers, and five cupboards for $1,970 at an antiques shop in her neighborhood.
 Brownhill’s massive haul totaled only $1,000, for what she notes probably originally cost closer to $100,000.
 Prices can go much higher, though, depending on quality.
-On Renovation Angel right now, full kitchens start at $3,500 for a used IKEA aluminum setup and go all the way up to $110,000 for a glass and solid wood space from a designer showroom.
+On Renovation Angel right now, full kitchens start at $2,399 and go all the way up to $35,999 for one from a luxury NYC apartment.

 There’s no such thing as too many questions, especially when you’re shopping online for a big-ticket item.
 Shannon always inquires about condition (any nicks, scratches, or water damage?), as well as any specific measurements missing (don’t forget depth!) so she can triple-check everything will fit just right.